TanigeDamasceno/TanigeDamasceno/README.md

 - 👀 I’m interested in starting my career in software development and gaining practical experience.
 - 🌱 I’m currently learning the fundamentals of programming with Python, JAVA, CSS, HTML, C# and JavaScript, as well as web development basics.
 - 💞️ I’m looking to collaborate on entry-level projects where I can learn and grow as a developer.
-- 📫 How to reach me - You can reach me via email at tanigedamasceno@outlook.com or connect with me on LinkedIn: www.linkedin.com/in/tanige-damasceno-712b811a8
+- 📫 How to reach me - You can reach me via email at tanigedamasceno@outlook.com or connect with me on LinkedIn: www.linkedin.com/in/tanigedamasceno
-- 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love reading and learning new things, venturing into new discoveries and ready for the next challenge.

 <!---